b-basyildiz/Quantum_Hackathon/README.md

 We can further reduce the NAE SAT problem to [NAE 3-SAT](https://npcomplete.owu.edu/2014/07/22/not-all-equal-3sat/) and reduce it a final time to the well-studied [Max-Flow problem](https://www.geeksforgeeks.org/max-flow-problem-introduction/) (All reductions are polynomial time).

-We then use [QAOA](https://arxiv.org/abs/1411.4028) to find the best solution to the Max-Flow problem, and we use this solution to generate the next move in our congestion game.
+We then use gate based [Quantum Annealing](https://arxiv.org/abs/1411.4028) to find the best solution to the Max-Flow problem, and we use this solution to generate the next move in our congestion game.

 Please see the Hackathon_Math.pdf in the Documents folder for a more theoretical explanation.